Beginning your Search for Early Learning and Care

 To view Tusla registered service’s inspection reports visit: Tusla’s website

-The National Child Safeguarding Programme; Early Learning and Care have developed a leaflet for parents.
-The purpose of the leaflet is to outline what parents can expect in relation to Child Safeguarding from Early Learning and Care services, it is available in English and Irish and can be downloaded below:
+The National Child Safeguarding Programme – Early Learning and Care has a leaflet for parents which outlines what parents can expect in relation to Child Safeguarding from Early Learning and Care services, it is available in English and Irish and can be downloaded below:

 Contacting a Service Provider